SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 ```

-# Work with sensenet
+# Working with sensenet

 Now you can send requests to the API from your project.
 For help, see the API docs [here](https://docs.sensenet.com/api-docs/basic-concepts/00-getting-started).

-Open the Admin UI [here](http://admin.sensenet.com/).
-Log in to your sensenet repository and navigate to working with contents using the drawer on the left.
+Open the admin ui [here](http://admin.sensenet.com/).
+Log in to your sensenet repository and open content tab from the left side drawer to browse your contents.

 ![admin-ui](getting-started-with-react/admin-ui.png)

 In sensenet, everything is content.
 Documents, tasks, users, projects, even system configuration files – everything – are stored and managed in the content repository.
 It is the foundation that makes content management easy and powerful at the same time.
 All content items are organized in a content tree, so you can always operate through subtrees and with inheritance when managing and presenting content.

 For example if you would like to list the Sample Workspace's children you can reach them trough the `repository` instance set in the `app-provider`.
-Just use the `loadCollection` function anywhere your application.
+Just use the `loadCollection` function anywhere in your application.
 In the following example you can see how:

 ```javascript
 import { useState, useEffect } from "react";